LiamEdwards931/animania/README.md

     - search bar was disappearing from base.html on click, made the search function only available in all products as it seemed more logical for it to live in there

+    - 404 returned when non-users tried to submit a review, fixed by using an if statement to only display leaving a review if you are logged in.

 ## Credits